 Aniracetam’s mechanism of action is surprisingly very well documented.
 It works primarily by targeting brain AMPA receptors and interacting with serotonin, dopamine, and choline.

 These are all neurotransmitters that gauge our mental well-being, so it is to no-one’s surprise aniracetam has a great soothing effect on anxiety and stress.

-Additionally, it is proven to boost the productivity of the right brain hemisphere, which is responsible for creative thinking.
+Additionally, it may boost the productivity of the right brain hemisphere, which is responsible for creative thinking.

-Aniracetam is best for spurring creativity, holistic thinking, and reducing stress and anxiety.
+Aniracetam seems best for spurring creativity, holistic thinking, and reducing stress and anxiety.

-The effective range of aniracetam is between 400 mg and 1,500 mg per day, split into two or three serving.
+The effective range of aniracetam seems between 400 mg and 1,500 mg per day, split into two or three serving.

 Because aniracetam powder has a distinctly bitter taste, capsules may be a better solution for those who want to avoid the bitter taste in their mouth (no pun intended).